contentauth/c2pa-python-example/README.md

 This setup is only recommended for development.

-[LocalStack](https://www.localstack.cloud/) is a set of tools that will enable you to run this example on your local machine.
+[LocalStack](https://www.localstack.cloud/) enables you to run this example entirely on your local machine, simulating interactions with AWS.
 To install LocalStack, follow the [installation instructions](https://docs.localstack.cloud/getting-started/installation/) for your configuration.

+#### Run LocalStack

 Once LocalStack is installed, open a shell window and start the LocalStack stack in detached mode: